 “Suzanne, your retirement has made everyone value you even more,” said Gilda Lindenblatt.
 “It made us appreciate the way you strengthened our cores.
 You are not just retiring from your post, position, or role.
 You are retiring as a teacher who inspired our souls.
 Goodbye, farewell, and don’t forget about us.”

-“Suzanne was a co-pioneer in the opening of several Brooklyn programs with the open-space design, including our program,” Rolando Gonzalez, Community Support Supervisor at Wendy M. Siegel Day Center, said.
+“Suzanne was a co-pioneer in the opening of several Brooklyn programs with the open-space design, including our program,” Rolando Gonzalez, Community Support Supervisor at Wendy M. Siegel Day Services, said.
 “Suzanne fiercely promoted person-centered excellence, community integration, and a caring community.
 With Suzanne’s guidance and unrelenting support, program staff members were able to realize the goals, dreams, and hopes of people receiving services.”

 An Emotional Goodbye

 “Suzanne and I have worked since 1975 together, ” Harriet Golden, Director of ADS, said.
 “I have to say that if you asked Suzanne and me what bound us together, it is the impact on the lives of everyone in this room.
-You gave us a life, you gave us people to love people to care for, and I can’t tell you what that’s done to both of us.”
+You gave us life, you gave us people to love people to care for, and I can’t tell you what that’s done to both of us.”

 After another singalong, appropriately being “Happy Trails,” Suzanne was then given an opportunity to say a few words.
 “When my son was born, I stayed home for two years,” she said.
 “When I went back to one of the programs, I remember I was waiting for that director to come down and talk to me.
 As I was sitting the people from that program started to come in.
 That had to be the happiest moment of my life, and I knew I was home and that it was where I should be.
 It’s going to be very hard for me not to be a part of this, but you will always, always be in my heart.”